The best things to do in Helsinki with kids

 Bathing in the Baltic Sea at the Allas Sea Pools

-We tried all three pools and even though the sea pool is chilly it was wonderfully refreshing.
+The whole family tried all three pools and even though the sea pool is definitely on the chilly side (even during the height of summer) it was wonderfully refreshing.
 The sea water pool is pumped in from the Baltic Sea but not from the harbour, rather it’s taken from cleaner currents out at sea and filtered using UV technology.

 There are also three saunas at the Allas Sea Pools, a men’s sauna, a women’s sauna and a sauna for private events (the Finns love their saunas!).
 There’s a cafe on the ground floor and a more upmarket restaurant, Allas Wine & Dine, on the second floor.